 Christian Horner’s Net Worth, Salary and Endorsements

 Christian Horner is the team principal of the Aston Martin Red Bull team.
-The Briton has been with the team since their debut in 2005.
+The Briton has been with the team since its debut in 2005.
 He did have a racing career, primarily competing in Formula 3000.

 However, he retired from racing at the age of 25 as he felt that he was not as quick as the other drivers.
-So, Christian Horner elected to to focus on developing the Arden team, who he previously raced for.
+So, Christian Horner elected to focus on developing the Arden team, who he previously raced for.

 Admittedly, Horner was not particularly successful in the racing scene.
 He recorded a highest position of 6th in 1997 with the Arden team.

 After retiring from racing, Horner signed Viktor Maslov and Marc Goossens in the 1999 FIA F3000 season.
 Arden also competed in Italian F3000 in 2000 winning three races and finishing second in the Championship.

 After parting company with Lukoil, a new driver line-up was named for 2002.
 The drivers, Tomáš Enge and Björn Wirdheim took five victories and a title for Enge.
 Arden also went on to win the Team Championship that year, followed by many more.

 It wasn’t long before Horner decided to knock on the doors of Formula One.
 He entered discussions with Eddie Jordan regarding buying Jordan Grand Prix, which fell flat.
 However, in 2004, Red Bull, purchased Jaguar F1 Team, to become Red Bull Racing.